colah/ByronTrialNotes/day9.md

 * Defense goes through all charges getting him to agree with them?
   * yes.
 * Potato Gun was a weapon?
-  * We saw the boards with holes and realised they must be weapons to do that sort of damage.
+  * We saw the boards with holes and realized they must be weapons to do that sort of damage.
   * Dissembled version...
-* Fifs walkthrough?
+* Fifs walk-through?
   * Possibly after midnight.
 * Learn about what French is doing?
 Detectives Hill & Garrow spoke to Mr. Sonne?
   * Yes, yes, spoke to Hill and Garrow.